junxit/us-congress-bills-119/metadata.md

 - 2025-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4912)
 - 2025-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4912)
 - 2025-12-02 — Received in the Senate and Read twice and referred to the Committee on Finance.
+- 2025-12-04 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 283.
+- 2025-12-04 — Senate vitiated previous action of 12/02/2025 by Unanimous Consent.